whitgroves/solidity-contracts/README.md

 Once a trade is complete, the contract will emit the `ERC20TokensTraded` event with the currencies and amounts exchanged for any off-chain listeners.

 ### ERC721
-My implementation of `IERC721`, with `mint()` and `burn()` functions added.
+An `AccessControlled` implementation of `IERC721`, with `mint()` and `burn()` functions added.
 Functionally a delegated version of OpenZeppelin's [`ERC721`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol) contract, except it doesn't implement `IERC721Metadata`.
 Created for extensibility of per-item access permissions.

 ### LeasableERC721
 An extension of `ERC721` that implements `Leasable`-like permissions on individual tokens.
 Calls to `ownerOf()` will still show the original owner's address, but `tenantOf()` is made available to confirm rentership in the application layer.